 Late December to March are the best months to visit, when the weather is dry and sunny every day.
 During April and May, the heat and humidity quickly build, and summer temperatures reach 36 degrees Celsius (97 degrees Fahrenheit).
 The high humidity makes it feel much hotter though.

 What to Do

 A number of interesting day trips are possible around the area.
 These include the Kumarakom Bird Sanctuary, traditional coir-making units, and the Kerala backwater canals.
-If you're there during August, you can also check out the Snake Boat Races.
+Feeling energetic?
+You can also cycle around the village.
+If you're there during August, you may be able to catch a snake boat race.

 Where to Stay

-The earth conscious Marari Beach Resort is a big draw.
-This luxurious resort, inspired by local fishing villages, aims to capture the heart and soul of the beach.
-It's set on a sprawling property filled with coconut groves and lotus ponds, and among other things offers Ayurveda treatments and yoga classes on the beach.
-Rooms cost from about 10,000 per night for a double, during the low season.
+CGH Earth's Marari Beach Resort is a big draw.
+This luxurious resort, inspired by local fishing villages, aims to capture the heart and soul of Marari.
+It's about a kilometer south of Beach Road, and is set on a sprawling property that's filled with coconut groves and lotus ponds.